we-make-websites/wmw-coding-guidelines/liquid/README.md

 * Include an introductory comment at the start of each file
 * Describe what folder it's in, the file's name, and list any special features or conditions
-* If it's an include show an example include with its variables, e.g.
+* If it's something included using a `{% render %}` then show an example with its variables, e.g.
 ```html
 {% comment %}
 ------------------------------------------------------------------------------